SusuXu-s-Lab/Hierarchical-Earthquake-Casualty-Information-Retrieval/README.md

   ```
   The results will be available in: `output/[out_dir]`

-5. Visualization: visualize the results using `visualization.ipynb`.
+5. Visualization: `visualization.ipynb` visualize the preliminary results.
+For more detailed visualization with our Dynamic Truth Discovery, please refer to the our [Dynamic Truth Discovery Repo](https://github.com/SusuXu-s-Lab/Dynamic-Truth-Discovery)

 ## Performance Comparison